joelvaneenwyk/huginn-wiki/Using-huginn-on-predeployed-docker-container.md

  * Run `docker ps` to see the now-running Huginn container.
 Port 3000 of docker container is mapped with port 80 on your computer (or your VirtualBox machine if you did _Step 1_).
 You can also run `docker inspect <containerId>` for more details.

  * If docker is running natively on your computer, you can now connect to the host port to use Huginn.
-If you're using Vagrant, you'll need to again forward the host port (_80_), now out of the vagrant box and to your true host computer.
-Edit your Vagrantfile and add something like:
+If you're using Vagrant, Host port 80 has been forwarded to port 3000 of your computer.

-        config.vm.forward_port 80, 3000

 Now you should be able to connect to localhost:3000 on your computer and play with Huginn.